-- American Government and Politics:

-Provides an introduction to American

-politics and government, thereby equipping

-students with tools to understand

-American influence and capacity on foreign

-policies and current events.
-We will explore

-the history of the US constitution, the three

-branches of government, the news media,

-public opinion and political participation,

-campaigns and elections, and the political

-culture of America.
+American Government and Politics - Provides an introduction to American politics and government, thereby equipping students with tools to understand American influence and capacity on foreign policies and current events.
+We will explore the history of the US constitution, the three branches of government, the news media, public opinion and political participation, campaigns and elections, and the political culture of America.
 We will follow

-American elections with interactive blogs

-and end with a comparative and critical

-perspective on US democracy.

-- Debates in Comparative Politics: This course provides a dynamic introduction to current debates in comparative politics, enabling students to critically analyze various democratic systems and regime transitions throughout the world.
+Debates in Comparative Politics - This course provides a dynamic introduction to current debates in comparative politics, enabling students to critically analyze various democratic systems and regime transitions throughout the world.

-- Gulf Society and Politics: Investigates important themes of contemporary Gulf society and politics.
+Gulf Society and Politics - Investigates important themes of contemporary Gulf society and politics.
 The use of oil wealth by the Gulf States has hastened some sociopolitical changes and stagnated others.
 Studying inclusion and exclusion in citizenship laws and norms gives insight into legal and emotional concepts of national identity and nation building.
 Exploring the tensions between increased economic and educational opportunities for women and cultural and religious barriers highlights the struggle between modernization and tradition in the region today.
-Political readings are combined with literature from the Gulf region, including excerpts of Sophia Al-Maria's The
+Political readings are combined with literature from the Gulf region, including excerpts of Sophia Al-Maria's The Girl Who Fell to Earth.
+Students should end the class with a better understanding of the rapid development and transformation of Gulf society and politics, and the challenges still facing the region.

-- Girl Who Fell to Earth.
-Students should end the class with a better understanding of the rapid development and transformation of Gulf society and politics, and the challenges still facing the region. - Introduction to Comparative Politics: Provides an introduction to major theories of comparative government and politics.
-The primary goal is to understand the variety of governmental systems-democratic as well as autocratic-and the ways in which those systems translate into policy, economic outcomes, and citizen satisfaction.
-Depending upon instructor, case studies may include Russia, India, or Pakistan. - Introduction to International Relations: Introduces students to the development of international politics in the last century and to the major theories of International relations.
-We will look at the development of the current international system and the ways scholars and policymakers try to understand and navigate war, peace, and the various states between. - Introduction to Middle East Politics: Focuses on key political issues in the contemporary Middle East, including democracy, Islamism, terrorism, sectarianism, feminism, oil politics, and the relationship of the Middle East to other regions of the world, using case studies as illustration and to provide general background to the politics of the region.
+Introduction to International Relations - Introduces students to the development of international politics in the last century and to the major theories of International relations.
+We will look at the development of the current international system and the ways scholars and policymakers try to understand and navigate war, peace, and the various states between.

+Introduction to Middle East Politics - focuses on key political issues in the contemporary Middle East, including democracy, Islamism, terrorism, sectarianism, feminism, oil politics, and the relationship of the Middle East to other regions of the world, using case studies as illustration and to provide general background to the politics of the region.

-POLITICAL SCIENCE 309-0 Islamism and Politics in the Modern Middle East
+Islamism and Politics in the Modern Middle East